mjbommar/amos3/README.md

 * methods to retrieve lists of images by camera
 * methods to retrieve raw images by camera/timestamp
 * methods to retrieve monthly ZIP archives of images by camera
+* methods to construct datasets of one or more cameras with corresponding metadata and save locally or on AWS S3
 * comprehensive unit tests with near-complete coverage